MahmoudElshahatt/Nasa-Space-app-2022/README.md

 **[See the Demo here](https://drive.google.com/file/d/13kho1qMOOF8NnepQ_2zHYCV2Sq8Lzlcy/view)**

 ## Future Goals
-- Making an API that connect the AI model with the Android app dinamically.
+- Making an API that connect the AI model with the Android app  dynamically.
 - Making a login Screen.

 ## Team Members